 Our senior leadership team is highly committed to environmental sustainability.
 Our President & CEO and Board members have decided to make environmental stewardship and sustainability one of our key priorities.
-This priority is clearly outlined in our Strong Start, Great Future strategic plan.
+This priority is clearly outlined under the Champion diversity, social connection, and belonging Strategic Goal of our Ignite the Light - Strategic Plan 2020-2025.